Analyzing billion-objects catalog interactively: Apache Spark for physicists: A full interactive analysis

 Finally we may want to add the bin locations, drop the bin number and go back to the \py world by recovering a standard \texttt{pandas} object: \begin{python} pd=h.select("bin",\ (zmin+dz/2+h.bin*dz).alias('zbin'),\ "count")\ .drop("bin")\ .toPandas() \end{python}

-The histogram is obtained in about 10 s (\tab{perf}) which is impressive for running on $6~10^9$ data.
+The histogram is obtained in about 10 s (\tab{perf}) which is impressive for running on $6~10^9$ data records.

-We can now study for instance how the selection function varies depending on the PZ smearing parameters which is shown on Fig.\ref{fig:dngal}.
+We can now study for instance how the selection function varies with the PZ smearing which is shown on Fig.\ref{fig:dngal}.

 In order to prepare for the next part, let us see how to build the histogram by calling an external function.
-Operations may be applied onto dataframes with a User Defined Function (UDF) as: \begin{python} binNum=F.udf(lambda z: int((z-zmin-dz/2)/dz)) zbin=gal.select(gal.z,\ binNum(gal.z)\ .alias('bin')) \end{python} But there are performances issues since from the previous 10 s we get to 2 mins.
+Operations may be applied onto dataframes with a User Defined Function (UDF) as: \begin{python} binNum=F.udf(lambda z: int((z-zmin-dz/2)/dz)) zbin=gal.select(gal.z,\ binNum(gal.z)\ .alias('bin')) \end{python}

+But we find that there are performance issues since execution time goes from the previous 10 s to 2 minutes.